 Remove a Final Restraining Order in NJ

-16 Year Old Domestic Violence Restraining Order Lifted in Elizabeth, New Jersey
+16 Year Old Domestic Violence Restraining Order Issued in Linden NJ Lifted

 Do you need to remove a final restraining order in Union County?
 We can help.

 The Domestic Violence defense lawyers at the Tormey Law Firm recently represented a client who filed a motion to remove an old final restraining order that was issued against him in Union County, in Elizabeth NJ in 2002.
 This was filed by his ex-wife and they have been divorced and separated since then.
 In the meantime, our client, a pilot, has re-married and lives most of the year across the world in Hong Kong.

 He does maintain a residence in Warren County but only stays in the US a few months out of the year.
 In order to file a motion to vacate an old FRO, according to the court rules, you must order the transcript of the initial hearing.
 In addition, you must file a brief to explain to the Court why there has been a significant change in circumstances such that the restraining order is no longer necessary and should be lifted.
 These are known as the “Carfagno factors” under Carfagno v.
 Carfagno, 288 N.J.
 Super.
 424 (Ch.
 Div.
 1995).

 The Carfagno Factors – Motion to Remove Final Restraining Order in NJ

 The case of Carfagno v.
 Carfagno, 288 N.J.
 Super.
 424 (Ch.
 Div.
 1995) establishes eleven factors a court must weigh to determine if a defendant established good cause to vacate a previously issued final restraining order (FRO):